Eastern Docklands: Recent development

 In the 1980s, The city decided to change the by now derelict area into space for residences, and even proposed to fill in the harbors.
 In the end, the harbors and islands remained intact, to create relatively quiet enclaves of residential neighborhoods.

 Many of the homes in the Eastern Docklands attract young families, which has led to more families with young children staying in the city (rather than move to places like Almere, which offer more affordable family homes with gardens).
 The area is also attractive to "trendy" and well-to-do urbanites; the notably modern features of the new buildings in the "architecturally spectacular" area draw in "trendy young media and IT professionals" and are a boon for tourism to the area.

 Since 2005, the fast IJtram has connected the area to the Central Station where one can transfer to other tram lines.
 The Piet Hein Tunnel offers a fast route for motor vehicles to the A10 ringroad.

+The Borneo Sporenburg Residential Waterfront development, by architects Adriaan Geuze/West 8, has received the Veronica Rudge Green Prize in Urban Design from Harvard University's Graduate School of Design in 2002.